-I have been doing a lot of research lately on this particular subject and I came across some beneficial research from Steve Hudson, a Ph.D. graduate of Southern Baptist Theological Seminary.
+I have been doing a lot of research on this particular subject and I came across some beneficial research from Steve Hudson, a Ph.D. graduate of Southern Baptist Theological Seminary.
 His research identified competencies regularly found in men who have excelled at this work.
-I spoke with Dr. Hudson, and we combined much of his research with the list NAMB already had.
+I spoke with him, and we combined much of his research with the list NAMB already had.

 Here is our updated list:

-Missional Focus — Replanters with a Missional Focus make it a priority to equip and mobilize the congregation to live their life on mission in their community and beyond for the sake of Christ and His gospel.
+Missional Focus — Replanters with a missional focus make it a priority to equip and mobilize the congregation to live life on mission in their community and beyond for the sake of Christ and His gospel.

-Organizational Awareness — A replanter with Organizational Awareness is adept at understanding how power dynamics work within the church, anticipating how changes would be received, recognizing where change may produce friction, and showing an awareness of how current practice and changes affected their position within the community in which they served.
+Organizational Awareness — A replanter with organizational awareness is adept at understanding how power dynamics work within the church, anticipating how changes would be received, recognizing where change may produce friction and showing an awareness of how current practice and changes affected their position in the community in which they served.

 Spousal Perseverance — The replanter’s wife possesses a love for Jesus and the church.
 She is emotionally and spiritually prepared for the challenges that come with replanting a dying church.